address-market/miner/README.md

 Modes with arguments:
 ```
 --leading <single hex>  Score on hashes leading with given hex character.
+--leading-threshold <number>  Minimum leading score to display results (use with --leading).
 --matching <hex string> Score on hashes matching given hex string.
 ```